logo image

 Holiday Parks

-There is a coastal path from Garlieston to the castle via Galloway House gardens.
+There is a coastal path from Garlieston to the Castle via Galloway House gardens.
 Walk Information.

 The image top is looking across Garlieston harbour to the new apartments at the harbour.
 The harbour is now mainly used for pleasure boats and vessels touring the area.